CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-NS-VCARD-Predicate" />Class Carbon.NS.VCARD.Predicate

-> Class that contains some predicates defined in the vCard Ontology Specification
+> Class that contains some predicates defined in the vCard Ontology Specification.